-Appointment of community psychiatric residence.
+Appointment of community psychiatric residence

-26. The Minister may appoint the whole or any part of any premises to be - and a notification of the appointment shall be published in the Gazette.
+- 26. The Minister may appoint the whole or any part of any premises to be - (a) a Government community psychiatric residence; or - (b) a private community psychiatric residence, and a notification of the appointment shall be published in the Gazette.